jnsgruk/architect/README.md

 > Yet-Another-Arch-Installer

 This project not finished, but currently a simple set of shell scripts/templated files to bootstrap an Arch Linux system.
-It is currently **very** minimal.
+It is fairly minimal, and quite opinionated.

+My primary use case for this is building my own machines, but also quickly building virtual machines with different configs for testing new desktop releases etc. I tend to use libvirt and virt-manager, so any VM detection is based on that assumption.

 By default, the script will:

-- Partition a disk (basic partitioning with a single boot partition and a large ext4 root)
+- Partition a disk (single ext4 root partition, optionally encrypted with LVM-on-LUKS)
-- Install very few basic packages
+- Install a few basic packages
 - Install and configure `systemd-boot` (UEFI systems) or `grub` (BIOS systems)
 - Configure locale/timezone/keyboard layout
 - Detect requirement for, and if necessary install microcode packages
 - Create a non-root user and enable `sudo` access
 - Install and enable NetworkManager
 - Install [yay](https://github.com/Jguer/yay)
-- Install a Desktop Environment
+- Install a Desktop Environment (Gnome, Plasma, XFCE or Mate)

 ## Getting Started